-We have recorded 16 CD’s’ six of which have won the Na Hoku Hanohano Award (the Hawaiian Grammy) for Best Inspirational Album Of The Year.
+We have recorded 16 albums, six of which have won the Na Hoku Hanohano Award (the Hawaiian Grammy) for Best Inspirational Album Of The Year.

 Read about our vision for ministry and what the future holds for Christian Vision.
 Look and listen to our music online.
 We sell and deliver by carrier to anywhere in the world.
-View our upcoming tour dates, as well as news on recent concert events.
+And feel free to view our newsletter here to hear the latest about what God is doing in our lives.
+Or, if you’d prefer a hard copy, please request by email or write to us.

-Christian Vision was started in 1981 with the following as its mission statement:
+Christian Vision was started in 1982.
+This is our mission statement:

 To accomplish the above purposes, Christian Vision has sought to:

-- Promote the performance of Christian music through live concerts
+- Present the Gospel through live concerts and dramatic presentations

 - Produce and distribute recordings of Christian music

-- Provide training and support for Christian musicians
+- Provide training and support in the performing arts

 - Publish Christian music and music-related publications

-Randy and Gay have dedicated themselves to fulfilling the mission statement of Christian Vision in the years to come.
-If you would like to participate in this ministry in any way–as a volunteer, as a prayer partner, or as a financial donor– please [use] our [contact form] or write to:
+We are dedicated to fulfilling the mission statement of Christian Vision in the years to come.
+If you would like to participate in this ministry in any way–as a volunteer, as a prayer partner, or as a financial donor– please use our [contact form] or write to:

 Thank you very much.

-Randy and Gay Hongo have had a vision since December 2000 for The Hongo Music Education Center, a place where musicians can gather to learn about music and prepare for service to the Lord Jesus Christ.
+Since 2000, Randy and Gay have had a vision for The Hongo Music Center, dedicated to preparing people to serve the Lord through various performing arts.

 Email address: email@example.com